snhilde/statusbar3/README.md

 If `color_text` is set to SB_FALSE, then these color codes will be ignored.

+The colors change based on the values in the table below:

 ## Contributing ##
 Send a pull request or a message.
 Additional functionality is welcome, as are suggestions to make the program leaner,